-Parents and guardians should take daily attendance seriously because law requires that daily attendance and attendance information be part of each student's permanent school record.
-It is your responsibility to ensure that your child attends school and to communicate with Yinghua about absences and tardiness.
+Parents and guardians should take daily attendance seriously because law requires daily attendance and attendance information to be part of each student's permanent school record.
+(MN Stat.
+120A.22/MN Stat.
+120A.34) It is your responsibility to ensure that your child attends school and to communicate with Yinghua about absences and tardiness.
 Unless your child is ill, or there are other emergency circumstances, your child should be at school all day.
 Time spent in class interacting with teachers and other students in Chinese is essential to maintaining progress in all subject areas.
 While students can make up some missed schoolwork, daily learning experiences cannot be replicated at home.
 Also see Missed Classes and Make-Up Work, and Extracurricular Activity Restrictions Due to Absence.